G7 Hiroshima Foreign Ministers' Meeting

 IBC, which is located inside IMC, will offer various media services for broadcasting organizations (TV/Radio), which include delivery of Host Broadcasts (by relay), distribution of Host Broadcast materials to common working space and support for transmission of coverage materials back to the home countries.

 Request of reservations for transmitting images and for stand-up reports may be made at the Booking Office inside the IBC.

 For details on the services of the IBC, please refer to the following IBC website.

 Further information regarding Media Program Guidelines will be provided to the registered media personnel in due course.

 5 Host Photographer and Stand-up positions

 The Host Photographer will cover official programs except some events (bilateral meetings and Airport arrival/departure) related to G7 Hiroshima Foreign Ministers' Meeting.
 The photographs taken by the Host Photographer will be uploaded on a photo sharing cloud service.
-The media organizations can browse and download these photographs on its website below.

 Stand-up positions for TV reporters will be arranged near IMC.